 - b. contradicted the hypodermic theory.

 - c. proved that control groups were unnecessary.

 - 2. Public relations does not involve which of the following duties:

 - b. media relations

 - d. none of the above

-- 3. Which of the following is not one of the agencies mentioned in class, to whom media workers owe moral duty?
+- 3. Which of the following is not one of the ethical principles mentioned in class?

 - 4. John D. Rockefeller Jr. hired Ivy Lee as a public relations counsel after